 Charcot foot is a condition in which the bones and joints of the foot are weakened, resulting in deformity over time.
 The condition is progressive and may occur more rapidly in people who are overweight or obese.
 As the foot becomes increasingly misshapen, charcot foot can lead to severe disability, and in some cases, amputation.
-A person with the symptoms of charcot foot in Las Vegas should seek medical attention as soon as possible.
+A person with the symptoms of charcot foot in Hawaii should seek medical attention as soon as possible.
 Early diagnosis and treatment can lead to more successful outcomes than patients with advanced deformity.
 For some patients, reconstruction of a charcot foot can help strengthen the bones and prevent more extreme treatments, such as amputation.

 Did you know…